 \section{Conclusion}

-In this paper, we propose a novel method for intensively assigning attributions to salient input features with a new perspective on the evidence for a network decision.
-We carefully address the ambiguity in the criteria of the existing concepts of evidence and clearly define the evidence that should be preserved, while remaining antagonistic to the contradictory evidence.
-Therefore, relevance scores can be allocated to the core neuron activations associated with the evidence, resulting in intuitive, distinguishable, and attentive decomposition.
-We evaluate our proposed method quantitatively and qualitatively to confirm the quality of the attributions.
-The results demonstrate that the attributions from our method provide intensive salient input features, class-specific, and detailed descriptions of neuron activation.
+In this paper, we introduced a novel method for interpreting network predictions called Attribution Equilibrium.
+Our method decomposes output predictions into essential attributions, balancing positive and negative relevance for clearer visualization of the evidence behind network decisions.
+We have shown that this approach maintains the overall importance of evidence, avoiding conflicts between positive and negative attributions, and providing a more sophisticated and fine-grained visualization of relevant input features.
+We evaluated our proposed method both quantitatively and qualitatively to confirm the quality of the attributions.
+The results demonstrate that the attributions from our method provide clearer visualizations of key input features, as well as class-specific and detailed descriptions of neuron activation.
+This approach enhances the interpretability of neural network decisions, making it a valuable tool for understanding the underlying mechanisms of deep learning models.

-To our best knowledge, there is still no perfect elucidation of the complex inner mechanisms of DNNs, excluding their structural and conceptual design.
-Therefore, it is crucial to provide the best explanations of a decision owing to the possibility of unexpected phenomena such as ``clever Hans\cite{lapuschkin-ncomm19}''.
-Methods that show a high degree of approximation in terms of objectness for a network, e.g., RSP, AGF, and the proposed method, offer many potential advantages in the field of weakly supervised segmentation and detection.
-Specifically, the application of DNNs in medical fields such as lung tumor and EEG analysis is expanding, and our method is expected to find the most salient evidence within wide or difficult-to-understand input data.

-Future studies will extend the interpretation techniques to various computer science fields including natural language, few-shot learning, and speech analysis.
-The results are expected to reduce the potential risk of an unpredictable phenomenon and increase the reliability of the decision of a network.

 \ifCLASSOPTIONcompsoc